DataDog/documentation/content/en/agent/faq/linux-key-rotation-2024.md

 Otherwise, the command returns a non-0 exit code with no output.

 Alternatively, check if your `datadog.repo` file contains `https://keys.datadoghq.com/DATADOG_RPM_KEY_CURRENT.public` as one of the `gpgkey` entries.
-This key file will be updated with the new key as soon as it is in use.
+This key file is updated with the new key as soon as it is in use.

 {{% /tab %}}
 {{< /tabs >}}